google/syzkaller/dashboard/app/README.md

 The app also needs one or more [syz-ci](/syz-ci/syz-ci.go) instances running elsewhere.
 The `syz-ci` instances do the actual fuzzing, bisection, patch testing, etc.

-The app can be deployed with `GO111MODULE=off gcloud beta app deploy ./dashboard/app/app.yaml` command:
+The app can be deployed by `gcloud app deploy ./dashboard/app/app.yaml`.

-1. GO111MODULE=off is needed to deploy the package, not module.
-2. "beta app" instead of "app" is needed to support the "app_engine_apis: true" flag in yaml file.
+Next optional flags are available:

-3. [optional flag] "--no-promote" let you to test the app firs and migrate the traffic to it later.
+1. "--no-promote" to test the app firs and migrate the traffic to it later.
-4. [optional flag] "--verbosity=info" let you to see what files are going to be deployed.
+2. "--verbosity=info" to see what files are going to be deployed.

 The app tests can be run with:
 ```